 If you’ve decided to leave your student accommodation before the end of your tenancy agreement, you’ll probably have to find a replacement tenant.
 Otherwise, you might be stuck paying rent for somewhere you’re no longer living!

-There’s a whole heap of reasons why students might need to leave their accommodation part way through the academic year, from moving universities – to a fall out with housemates.
-In this guide, we’ll answer all your questions about leaving your student accommodation early and how to find a suitable replacement tenant.
+There’s a whole heap of reasons why students might need to leave their accommodation part way through the academic year, from moving universities to a fall out with housemates.
+In this guide, we’ll answer all your questions about leaving your student accommodation early and how to find a replacement student tenant.

-This term means a student who takes over another student’s tenancy agreement after they have left.
+A replacement student tenant is a student who takes over another student’s tenancy agreement after they have left.

 The replacement tenant will have the same rights and responsibilities as the original tenant, and their tenancy agreement will end on the same date as the original agreement.

 If you want to leave or swap university accommodation, your landlord must let you leave your tenancy agreement early (officially called ‘surrendering your tenancy’).
-This is the case whether you live in university-owned halls of residence or privately rented student accommodation.
+This is the case whether you live in university-owned halls of residence or privately-rented student accommodation.

 The first step should always be to talk to your landlord.
 Explain the reasons why you’re planning on leaving.
 If there are extenuating circumstances, your landlord may agree to end the agreement early without you having to find a replacement.
 However, most landlords will ask you to find a suitable replacement before ending the tenancy.
+If not, you’ll have to continue paying rent until the contract ends, even if you’re not living there.

 It’s important to remember that no landlord is legally required to end your tenancy agreement early.
 Even if there are extenuating circumstances and you’ve found a replacement tenant, the landlord can still refuse.